Goji: Marketing controversies

-Scientific research
+Composition and research

 Because of the numerous effects claimed by traditional medicine, there has been considerable basic research to investigate the biological properties of the fruit phytochemicals.
-The composition of the fruits, seeds, roots, and other constituents, such as polysaccharides, has been analyzed, and extracts are under study.
-However, no biological effects or clinical effectiveness of consuming the fruit itself, its juice, or extracts have been confirmed, as of 2021.
+The composition of the fruits, seeds, roots, and other constituents has been analyzed, and extracts are under study.
+Constituents include carotenoids, polysaccharides (comprising 30% of the pulp), vitamins, fatty acids, and peptidoglycans.
+Various polyphenols occur in the fruit, leaves, and root bark.

+One monograph indicated that consuming goji for three months or longer may improve cardiometabolic risk factors in healthy Chinese adults, although there was only low-quality evidence for such effects.
+A limited analysis of four studies concluded that healthy Chinese adults who consumed dried goji berries, juice or capsules for 4-16 weeks had slightly lower blood triglyceride levels and higher HDL cholesterol levels.

 Safety

 Interaction with drugs

-In vitro testing suggests that unidentified wolfberry phytochemicals in goji tea may inhibit metabolism of medications, such as those processed by the cytochrome P450 liver enzymes.
-Such drugs include warfarin and drugs for diabetes, tachycardia or hypertension.
+In vitro testing suggests that unidentified wolfberry phytochemicals in goji tea may inhibit metabolism of medications, such as those processed by the cytochrome P450 liver enzymes, including such drugs as warfarin.

 Pesticide and fungicide residues

 Organochlorine pesticides are conventionally used in commercial wolfberry cultivation to mitigate infestation by insects.
 China's Green Food Standard, administered by the Chinese Ministry of Agriculture's China Green Food Development Center, permits some pesticide and herbicide use.
 Agriculture in the Tibetan Plateau (where many "Himalayan" or "Tibetan"-branded berries supposedly originate) conventionally uses fertilizers and pesticides, making organic claims for berries originating there dubious.

 Since the early 21st century, high levels of insecticide residues (including fenvalerate, cypermethrin, and acetamiprid) and fungicide residues (such as triadimenol and isoprothiolane), have been detected by the United States Food and Drug Administration in some imported wolfberries and wolfberry products of Chinese origin, leading to the seizure of these products.